alfert/reaxive/README.md

 The combinators are building a pipeline for event processing spawing new processes on-demand.
 Adhering to the protocol should be sufficient that these processes are automatically stopped again.
 This is extremely important, since otherwise we get a process leak in our system which will eat up all system resources.

 The protocols, which lay the foundation for Reaxive, can also be found at http://hexdocs.pm/reaxive/ .

 ## Future Development Steps

 Important tasks for the future are:

-* simply and streamline the implementation
+* simpily and streamline the implementation
-* implement José Valim's `async` operator to break a synchronous pipeline into asynchronuous pieces
 * add more of the missing combinators
 * develop a concept of when and how to integrate with OTP Supervision
 * gain experience of using in Reaxive, .e.g by applying to Phoenix Channels
 * apply property based testing (using PropEr?)
 * apply the dialyzer

 ## History
+The v0.1.0 series supports Elixir 1.1.0 and later.

 In the v0.0.3 series, we introduce cancellable generators.
+We also implement José Valim's `async` operator to break a synchronous pipeline into asynchronuous pieces

 Subjects are a re-implementation of `Rx.Impl`.
 Major ideas:

 * separate subscription handling from event handling
 * subscriptions
   * implement the boolean predicate `is_unsubscribed` as shown in the slides
   * functions for adding and removing subscribers from a subscription
 * can subscriptions be implemented without a `GenServer`?
 * event handling should be done in a pure functional setting with explicit accumulators
   * Re-use `compose` and the `Rx.Sync` functions as combinators
   * combinators operate on a `Observeable`
   * Send composed events to subscribers
 * we need a better mechanism to automatically stop processes or to detect that they not running any more (==> monitoring or providing a general abstraction for calling functions on not-existing gen-servers)